Nutrition

 Another way to ask the same question is:

-How could I tie my new habit to my strengths?
+How can I tie my new habit to my strengths?

 You’re much more likely to keep doing something you’re good at.